Eucalyptus exserta

 Description

-Queensland peppermint is a timber and essential oil yielding eucalypt originating in Australia's Queensland state.
+Queensland Peppermint is a timber and essential oil yielding eucalypt originating in Australia's Queensland state.
 Its natural range extends from just west of Cairns, in the state's tropical north, south to northern New South Wales, and from the coast to 800 km (500 mi) inland.

 On favourable sites with plenty of moisture, it is a handsome tree up to 25 m (80 ft) tall with a straight trunk 1 m (3 ft) in diameter and without branches for more than half the tree height.
 The crown is moderately branched open and rounded.
 On dry sites, it is usually a small multi-trunked tree.
 The bark is grey, smooth on young trees, on mature trees, rough with vertical fissures.